-Postoperative Wound Care
+Postoperative Pain Control and Wound Care

-- The nurses will check the dressing on your shoulder before you go home, and replace it if necessary.
-You should take this dressing off two (2) days after your surgery. - For arthroscopic surgery, you may shower two (2) days after surgery and should dry your incisions gently with a clean towel.
+- You will be given a prescription for anti-inflammatory medication (ie Naproxen) and a narcotic analgesic (ie Oxycodone) depending on the surgeon's preference and the patient's history of allergies and drug intolerances, before you leave the hospital. - Refer to the Post Op Concerns and Opioid Medications sheets included in your surgery package for more information - For arthroscopic surgery, you may shower two (2) days after surgery and should dry your incisions gently with a clean towel.
 For open shoulder repair you may shower four (4) days after surgery and should dry your incisions gently with a clean towel.
-You can peel the steristrips off 2-weeks after your surgery, and you can also cut any clear stitches off at skin level.
-Due to the risk of infection, do not fully immerse the incisions in bath water for 2-3 weeks after your surgery and do not enter a swimming pool or hot tub for at least 3-weeks after surgery. - Redness, pain and swelling along the shoulder (caused by blood and subsequent inflammation into the area) can occur 3-7 days after surgery.
-This usually goes away 7-10 days after surgery and is not a concern unless your incisions are also red.
+Due to the risk of infection, do not fully immerse the incisions in bath water for 2-3 weeks after your surgery and do not enter a swimming pool or hot tub for at least 3-weeks after surgery.